Todd Field: 2006–2021: Unrealized projects

-Speaking publicly for the first time in 16 years, Field told the New York Times in 2022, "I set my sights in a very particular way on certain material that was probably very tough to get made."
+Speaking publicly for the first time in sixteen years, Field told The New York Times in 2022, "I set my sights in a very particular way on certain material that was probably very tough to get made."
+Later, when asked if he would ever consider reviving any of his past projects, Field replied "[They're] kind of like a family plot.
+You have these little headstones, and you have a passing acquaintance with and occasionally drop flowers on, but I don't want to dig any of them up."